Painful search for China flood survivors continues as Typhoon In-Fa hits east coast

 In Shanghai, where heavy rainfall from Typhoon In-fa was expected to last through Monday, officials evacuated more than 300,000 residents living near the sea, closed down some public amenities and urged people to stay home.
 Hundreds of flights were canceled, and several railway lines were suspended.
 In Zhejiang and Ningbo, photos of residents wading through water circulated online as millions of households lost power.

-In the wake of the historic downpour that ravaged Henan last week, state-run media said, government officials on the eastern coast have “vowed to be on their fullest guard against potential losses."
+In the wake of the downpour that ravaged Henan last week, state-run media said, government officials on the eastern coast have “vowed to be on their fullest guard against potential losses."

 Henan officials told reporters Sunday that the death toll from the floods had climbed to 63, with five people missing, though many users online speculated that the number of people unaccounted for was far higher.
-Information compiled by the Paper, a Shanghai-based publication, listed 34 people missing as of Sunday, including a pregnant woman and a 7-year-old boy, who fell into the water when the rescue boat that he was on capsized, his father told reporters.
+Information compiled by the Paper, a Shanghai-based publication, listed 34 people missing as of Sunday, including Shang’s son.

+Shang said that on Friday, she, her two children, and some neighbors were being transported away from their flooded homes on a rescue boat when it suddenly capsized.
+Rescuers saved her 10-year-old daughter, but not her son Wang Jiahang, who cannot swim and appeared to be swept away.
+Rescuers said another boat would pick up the boy, Shang said, but as of Monday, she hadn’t heard any news of her son.

+“We still have hope that we might be able to find him,” she said.

-Relatives of several individuals listed as missing by the Paper confirmed to The Washington Post that their loved ones had not been found as of Monday, but declined to answer further questions.
+Relatives of several other individuals listed as missing by the Paper confirmed to The Washington Post that their loved ones had not been found as of Monday, but declined to answer further questions.

-“Are these conservative estimates?" asked one of the top Weibo posts responding to the latest figures.
+“Are these conservative estimates?" asked one of the top Weibo posts responding to the latest figures from authorities.
 "There have been reports of many people missing.”

 “My village has three missing and the neighboring village also has three,” responded another user.
 "Don’t know if they’ve been included.”